 A standard incandescent light bulb has a lifespan of around 900 hours, that’s approximately 4 months if it’s used 8 hours a day.
 If your light bulbs burn out quickly there are a few things worth checking out.

 It’s important to use the correct size light bulb in each fixture.
 Bigger light bulbs will deliver more light but also create more heat.
 This excessive heat can shorten the bulbs life especially if the light bulb is enclosed where the heat cannot escape.
 Check the fixture for the recommended light bulb size and replace accordingly.

 The standard operating voltage for residential lighting is 120 volts unless low voltage lighting has been installed.
 A 120 volt circuit is considered normal with voltage readings anywhere from 115 to 125 volts.
 Levels above 125 volts are considered excessive and will cause your light bulbs to burn brighter and burn out quicker.
 This can be damaging to other devices in your home, especially electronics and computers.
 Call a qualified electrician in Mesa if you are experiencing excessive voltage problems.

 A power surge can be reasonably small or very large.
 A powerful surge can actually burst the light bulbs and smaller ones can strike regularly and go reasonably unnoticed.
 If you think power surges are causing problems with the lighting in your home or business see our page about whole house surge protection.

 Excessive vibrations will shorten the life expectancy of a light bulb too.
 This is most commonly seen in lighting that’s part of a ceiling fan or garage door opener.
 If your ceiling fan is shaking excessively it can be balanced for better performance, which will lengthen the light bulbs life span.
 You can also install light bulbs that are designed to withstand ceiling fan vibrations.

-Both commercial and residential customers can consult with our Mesa electricians free of charge today, Wednesday, March 27th, 2019, from 8:00 AM until 5:00 PM.
+Both commercial and residential customers can consult with our Mesa electricians free of charge today, Friday, August 23rd, 2019, from 8:00 AM until 5:00 PM.
 Our in-office electrician has over 30 years of professional experience with all kinds of lighting problems.
 Give him a call today during business hours; you’ll be happy you did!